After decades of secrecy, Maryland might make police disciplinary records public

 For years, some Maryland lawmakers have pushed bills to grant the public more access.
-They’ve been stymied, largely due to opposition from police unions, which say disclosing such records would invade officers’ privacy, impede their employment opportunities and invite unfair smears or harassment against them.
+They’ve been stymied largely because of opposition from police unions, which say disclosing such records would invade officers’ privacy, impede their employment opportunities and invite unfair smears or harassment against them.

 This year, after George Floyd’s death sparked national demands to overhaul policing, Maryland lawmakers who’d like to see more transparency might appear to have the wind at their backs.
-A Goucher College poll released in October found that 87 percent of Marylanders support creating a record of police misconduct cases that would be available to the public.
+A Goucher College poll released in October found that 87 percent of Maryland residents support creating a record of police misconduct cases that would be available to the public.

 Lawmakers in Annapolis are debating which disciplinary records the public should be allowed to see.
 If they don’t come to some agreement, the legislation could fail again.